 I’ve met my firm offer

 Many congratulations!
 Now you can phone your family and friends and tell everyone the good news!
 However, don’t call up the university to confirm your offer unless they told you to do this in advance – leave the line free for someone who hasn’t met their offer and is worrying.

 If your status on UCAS Track isn’t updated yet, don’t panic – it can sometimes take a while.
 If it hasn’t been updated by the end of Monday, ring the university and check everything is ok.

-UCAS will put your AS12 letter in the post the day after UCAS Track has updated your status.
+UCAS will email your AS12 letter once UCAS Track has updated your status.
 This letter confirms your place at the university and your course choice.
 This means you are now definitely going to university (unless you decide university isn’t the right step for you anymore).

 As soon as you receive your AS12 letter, read it through carefully and check whether there is a slip at the bottom that you have to fill out and send back to the university.
 Some unis ask you to send it back; some don’t, but the instructions will tell you if you need to or not.

 Make sure you keep the letter in a safe place, as you will need it to open your student bank account before the start of term, and possibly other things that require you to verify that you have a place at university.